eaterofpies/tabletopgenerator/README.md

 # Tabletop Generator

-A procedural generation for tabletop game terrain.
+A procedural generator for tabletop game terrain.

 See LICENSE file for licensing details.
 If you have suggestions on alternative licensing then file an [issue](https://github.com/eaterofpies/tabletopgenerator/issues).